nimiq/nimiq-demo/_news/2017-12-17-week-in-review-4.md

 	* A bug was fixed that prevented the miner from including transaction from a sender, if that sender had more waiting transactions than would fit into the next block.
 The miner now properly splits waiting transactions by the same sender.
 	* More mitigations against low-fee transaction spam are currently being developed by Pascal.
 * Marvin started to implement HTLCs (hashed time-locked contracts), but they are not merged into the main code yet.
 * A feature is now in development to allow locking of the private key in the browser.
-Since the private key is only required for signing transactions, but not for mining (only to start mining), it can be encrypted and locked so that other 3rd-party JavaScript cannot read it.
+Since the private key is only required for signing transactions, but not for mining ~~(only to start mining)~~(correction: if the public wallet address is known, the private key is not needed for mining at all), it can be encrypted and locked so that other 3rd-party JavaScript cannot read it.
 * Reduced logging output (in the browser console and for the nodejs client) for multiple non-significant events.
 * Jeff is working on behind-the-scenes network configuration improvements to make working with those configurations easier and more in line with the rest of the code base.
 * The maximum amount of data stored in a block's `extraData` field is now limited to 255 bytes (255 ASCII characters).